findkit/findkit/packages/docs/docs/workers/index.md

 ## Middleware

-Most worker events are executed in a "middleware stack" meaning you can define multiple workers where the first worker passes the value to the next one using the `next()` function
+Most worker handlers are executed in a "middleware stack" meaning you can define multiple workers where the first worker passes the value to the next one using the `next()` function